 To learn more about collared wildlife studies and the Utah Wildlife Migration Initiative, visit wildlifemigration.utah.gov.
-You may obtain only one youth any bull elk permit in your lifetime, and preference points do not apply to this hunt.
+18-26, 2021 - you may use any legal weapon to take a bull elk or antlerless elk of any size on any general-season any bull elk unit in Utah.